The Missing 43: Mexico's Disappeared Students (Full Length)

-On September 26, police forces intercepted students from the Teachers College of Ayotzinapa in Mexico en route to a protest in Iguala.
+On September 26, students from the Teachers College of Ayotzinapa in Mexico en route to a protest in Iguala were intercepted by police forces.
 In the ensuing clash, six students were fatally shot and 43 were abducted.
 Investigations over the following weeks led to the startling allegations that the police had acted at the behest of the local mayor, and had turned over the abducted students to members of the Guerreros Unidos cartel.
 All 43 students are now feared dead.

 The case has come to represent the negative feeling of the Mexican public toward the state of justice and the rule of law in Mexico.
 The events have now galvanized the survivors of the attack and the disappeared students’ parents.
 Nationwide demonstrations have increased in intensity, and recently led to government buildings in the state of Guerrero to be set on fire.